lunifera/lunifera-doc/README.md

-lunifera-doc
+LuniferaDoc
 ============

-Repository for all artefacts to create documentation
+LuniferaDoc is a DSL for the documentation of enterprise software systems.